RatherLogical/Uptimon/README.md

 Current Features:
 - Live update of the frontend i.e. gets the most up to date service info at your configured interval.
 - Configurable data downsampling/decimation on the charts (this is useful when you need to reduce the amount of data in a dataset before visualizing it without losing the visual characteristics of the data).
-- Customizable Online/Offline colors for the frontend.
+- Customizable color scheme for the frontend.
 - Very modern and high performance UI.
 - Simple and low resource usage backend.

 Planned Features:
-- Fully responsive frontend
+- A compact view mode for easy visibility of all services.
 - An administration interface
     - The admin interface will allow you to configure services and manage your configured alerts.
 - An alert system with different options: Slack, Discord, SMTP, SMS (Twilio), and others if needed.